Seal culling in South Australia: 2000–present

 In June 2015, the prospect of seal culling in South Australia became a subject of increasing public debate and controversy.
-Mounting frustration among fishermen has led some to admit that they will consider taking action themselves in order to protect their livelihoods.
+Mounting frustration among fishermen led some to admit that they would consider taking action themselves in order to protect their livelihoods.
 A seal was also killed at Murray Bridge after being hit by a boat during a ski-racing event.
 Approximately five seals were seen in the area, and the event was cancelled after the animal was hit.
-Its injuries were assessed by a local vet who then euthanized the seal.
+Its injuries were assessed by a local vet who then put the seal down.

 In July 2015, fishermen from the Lower Lakes and Coorong region reported that fur seals had damaged their fishing nets.

 In August 2015, Narrinjeri elder and fisherman Darrell Sumner admitted to having killed at least four seals and injuring another.
-He threatened to kill more animals in the future, and believes that the seals are killing pelicans—his people's totem animal.
-The Narrinjeri believe that pelicans embody the spirits of their dead ancestors, and has said that he doesn't care that killing or hurting the animals is an illegal act under "white man's law".
+He threatened to kill more animals in the future, and believed that the seals were killing pelicans, his people's totem animal.
+The Narrinjeri believe that pelicans embody the spirits of their dead ancestors, and has said that he didn't care that killing or hurting the animals was an illegal act under "white man's law".

 Fishermen believe that seals are competing with wild catch fisheries, and have reported net damage that they claim was caused by fur seals.
-Southern bluefin tuna ranchers have reported stock losses at their seacage aquaculture operations.
-Regions in which claims have been made that fur seals are impacting fisheries and aquaculture businesses include: Kangaroo Island, the Lower lakes and Coorong, and southern Spencer Gulf.
+Southern bluefin tuna ranchers have reported stock losses at their sea-cage aquaculture operations.
+Regions in which claims have been made that fur seals are affecting fisheries and aquaculture businesses include: Kangaroo Island, the Lower lakes and Coorong, and southern Spencer Gulf.

 Status

-A spokesperson for the Environment Department of the Government of South Australia told The Advertiser in 2012:"The Government does not support culling, sterilisation or relocation of NZ fur seals in SA.
+In 2012, a spokesperson for the Environment Department of the Government of South Australia told The Advertiser :"The Government does not support culling, sterilisation or relocation of NZ fur seals in SA.
 Attempts interstate and overseas to manage seal populations through culling, sterilisation or relocation have proven resource-hungry and largely ineffectual and any benefit received from relocating a small number of seals would likely be lost due to the influx of new seals."In April 2016, South Australia's environment minister Ian Hunter reaffirmed the Government's position stating "the best available science" showed a cull "would not work".
-He told The Advertiser that the Government was instead "focusing our resources on measures to reduce the impact of long nosed fur seal populations, including trialing different nets and underwater cracker deterrents.”
+He told The Advertiser that the Government was instead "focusing our resources on measures to reduce the impact of long nosed fur seal populations, including trialing different nets and underwater cracker deterrents."

 All seals and sealions are protected in South Australian waters as listed marine mammals under the National Parks and Wildlife Act 1972.
 They are also protected as a marine species under the EPBC Act 1999.
 This increases the area in which they are protected to include Commonwealth waters and lands controlled by the Commonwealth government.